KatherLab/LLMAIx/README.md

     n_gpu_layers: 33 # How many layers to offload to the GPU, fastest if all are offloaded
 ```

-## How to run (Docker)
+## Run with Docker

 1. Download/Clone this repository: [https://github.com/KatherLab/LLM-AIx](https://github.com/KatherLab/LLM-AIx)
-2. Cd to the repo: `cd LLM-AIx`
+2. Go to the repository: `cd LLM-AIx`
-3. Edit docker-compose.yml with the correct model path.
-Inside of this model path should be the .gguf files as well as the adapted `config.yml` file.
+3. Edit `docker-compose.yml` with the correct model path.
+Inside of this model path should be the _.gguf_ files as well as the adapted `config.yml` file.
 4. Run the docker image: `docker-compose up` (add `-d` to run in detached mode)

 Now access in your browser via `http://localhost:19999`

-Alternatively to the first step, just create a `docker-compose.yml` and `config.yml` file.
-Edit the files according to this repository, no need to download everything!
+Alternatively to the first step, create a `docker-compose.yml` and `config.yml` file.
+Edit the files according to this repository, no need to download the whole repository!

 ### Build Docker Image

-Run `docker-compose build` inside of the repository.
+Run `docker compose build` inside of the repository.

-## Preparation
+## Manual Setup

 1. Download and extract or build [llama-cpp](https://github.com/ggerganov/llama.cpp) for your operating system.
 2. Download desired models (must be compatible with llama-cpp, in gguf format)
 3. Update the config.yml file with the downloaded models accordingly.
 4. If you intend to use OCR: Install [OCRmyPDF](https://ocrmypdf.readthedocs.io/en/latest/installation.html#)
-5. Create a python venv or a conda environment (tested with *Python 3.11.5*) with requirements.txt:
+5. Create a python venv or a conda environment (tested with *Python 3.12.1*) with requirements.txt:
   - `python -m venv venv`
   - `source venv/bin/activate`
   - `pip install -r requirements.txt`

-## Launch LLM Anonymizer
+## Launch LLM-AIx

 Run:
 `python app.py`